-Lot No. 44 of "First addition to Mitchell Place Subdivision, a subdivision of part of lot 4 of the northeast quarter of section 12,T. 1 N. 9 W. 3 P.M .
-St Anne County, Illinois in Book of Plats "54" on page \$2.
+Lot No. 44 of "First addition to Mitchell Place Subdivision, a subdivision of part of lot 4 of the northeast quarter of section 12, T. 1 N. 9 W. 3 P.M.
+St Anne County, Illinois in Book of Plats "54" on page 52.

-Commonly known as 123 Eileen Place, Falling, Illinois 99999.

-Together with all sums of money due or to become due upon said policy and claim in connection with mine subsidence damage to said property, Assignors hereby authorize Protector Insurance Company to deal exclusively with Assignees and Assignors shall be omitted from any future documents related to said claims including claim drafts, etc. This Assignment does not apply to any payments made by Protector Insurance Company to Assignors prior to execution of this Assignment of Claim Rights.
+Commonly known as 123 Eileen Place, Falling, Illinois 99999, together with all sums of money due or to become due upon said policy and claim in connection with mine subsidence damage to said property.
+Assignors hereby authorize Protector Insurance Company to deal exclusively with Assignees and Assignors shall be omitted from any future documents related to said claims including claim drafts, etc.